braincogsci/teaching-matters/suspected-plagiarism.md

 # What is plagiarism?

 At the Institute for Interdisciplinary Studies (IIS), we follow the definitions of plagiarism as given in [Regulations Governing Fraud and Plagiarism for UvA Students](https://student.uva.nl/binaries/content/assets/studentensites/uva-studentensite/nl/a-z/regelingen-en-reglementen/regulations-governing-fraud-and-plagiarism.pdf).
+Within MBCS, we expect our course coordinators to follow [best practices to prevent plagiarism](prevent-plagiarism.md).

 # Why this manual?